 Again, reward profusely with praise when they do it correctly and mix it in with some treats for good measure.

 After a dog has mastered the simpler versions of the leave it command, you can begin to expound on this principle in many, many ways.
 These are the ways that will have incredible safety precautions built in and also can serve you well as a responsible dog owner.
 Some of the ways to expound on this command I have used are the following:

-Changing up how you use the command is important as well.
-Any dog will perfect a command done a certain way every time but the ultimate goal is that the dog learn to process those words and to respond to them in ANY situation when you give the command.
+Changing up how you use the cue is important as well.
+Any dog will perfect a cue if done a certain way every time, but the ultimate goal is that the dog learns to process those words and to respond to them in ANY situation when you give the command.
 Again, that includes that sweet-smelling bucket of antifreeze just sitting there waiting for someone to lick it up.
 It happened to someone I know and the 3-year-old dog victim was put to sleep the next day because she went into renal failure.

-We are here to protect our dogs from their own natural instincts sometimes and the leave it command can do that in the worst of situations if they have it learned properly.
+We are here to protect our dogs from their own natural instincts sometimes and leave it can do that in the worst of situations if they have it learned properly.
 I have used it in a panic situation and had them respond.
-I always try to be in control when giving a command but unfortunately, life happens sometimes.
-I have found though that even a panicked command of LEAVE IT works!
+I always try to be in control when giving a cue but unfortunately, life happens sometimes.
+I have found though that even a panicked LEAVE IT works!
 That's a good thing!
-Many times a leave it command has acted as a drop it command.
+Many times a leave it has acted as a drop it command.
 They did get my drift and what behavior I wanted to stop immediately.

-You can expand this command to include toys, shoes, yard equipment, anything—the sky’s the limit.
+You can expand this cue to include toys, shoes, yard equipment, anything—the sky’s the limit.
 Just be consistent with it.
 Always use the same command and make sure you expect the same exact behavior every time you utter the words leave it.

 © 2017 Audrey Kirchner